 Field Description 2.
 If r-code directory defined for subtype only: <wspace-path>/ \ <subtype-rcode-path object.r<="" pre=""></subtype-rcode-path></wspace-path> 3.
 If r-code directory for both workspace module AND subtype: <wspace-path>/ \ <module-rcode-path>/ \ <subtype-rcode-path>/object.r</subtype-rcode-path></module-rcode-path></wspace-path> Roundtable will not move .r code for you if you change the value of the .r code directory for this subtype.
 If you change this value, you will have to move any subtype .r code manually, or recompile programs of this subtype.
 Parts A subtype can be comprised of up to nine system files.
 Description A fill-in for the description of the subtype part.
 Each subtype can have up to nine individual file parts.
-This feature is not commonly used in the PROGRESS Version 7 and Version 8 environments.
 Directory A fill-in for the directory, relative to the workspace module directory, where the part file is stored.
 Leave this field blank if the part is stored directly in the workspace module directory.
 Template A fill-in for the full path and filename of a template file used to build the part file.
 This optional field is used only in conjunction with the build program.
 Suffix A fill-in for the suffix added to the end of the part filename (prior to the extension).
 If left blank, no suffix is added to the object's name.
 Extension A fill-in for the extension of the part (for example, "p" for a program).
 This optional field is commonly used to enforce a naming convention.
-For instance, a .p extension is used for most PROGRESS procedures created with the procedure editor and a .w extension is used for most procedures generated by the UIB.
-Compiles A logical (yes/no) field that designates whether or not the subtype
+For instance, a .p extension is used for most OpenEdge procedures created with the procedure editor and a .w extension is used for most procedures generated by the UIB.
+Compiles A logical (yes/no) field that designates whether or not the subtype part should be compiled.